-“In a culture survey (n=50), we found that 42% of hospital privacy curtains were contaminated with vancomycin‐resistant enterococci, 22% with methicillin‐resistant Staphylococcus aureus, and 4% with Clostridium difficile.
+“In a culture survey (n=50), we found that 42% of hospital privacy curtains were contaminated with antibiotic‐resistant enterococci, 22% with methicillin‐resistant Staphylococcus aureus, and 4% with Clostridium difficile.
 Hand imprint cultures demonstrated that these pathogens were easily acquired on hands.
 Hospital curtains are a potential source for dissemination of healthcare-associated pathogens.”

 Trillis III, E. C. Eckstein, R. Budavich, M. J. Pultz, and C. J. Donskey, “Contamination of hospital curtains with healthcare-associated pathogens,” Infection Control and Hospital Epidemiology, vol. 29, no. 11, pp. 1074–1076, 2008.